Beat the Heat: 8 Ways to Cool Your Home Without A/C

 7. Shut off the lights when not in use

-However, even energy-efficient light bulbs should be turned off when you're trying to keep things cool as any electronics in use can heat up your home a little bit.
-Make a habit of checking that all the lights are off when you leave a room and use them as little during the day.
+However, even energy-efficient light bulbs should be turned off when you're trying to keep things cool as any electronics in use can heat your home a little bit.
+Make a habit of checking that all the lights are off when you leave a room and use them as little as possible during the day.

 8. Reduce humidity with a dehumidifier